 With respect to the Directors' Report, we also considered whether the disclosures required by the UK Companies Act 2006 have been included.

-Based on the responsibilities described above and our work undertaken in the course of the audit, ISAs (UK) require us also to report certain opinions and matters as described below.
+Based on our work undertaken in the course of the audit, the Companies Act 2006 requires us also to report certain opinions and matters as described below.

 Directors' Report